The Ultimate Guide to Marketing Incrementality

 You can run a short incrementality experiment on Google search ads and compare your results to Google’s platform attributed results.
 If they’re similar, you’ve confirmed that Google’s attribution is on point.
 If, however, Google search ads drove fewer than 2,000 incremental conversions, Google's platform reporting may be inaccurate.
 This approach gives marketers more accurate data to decision on

-Regardless of whether you decide to fully commit to incrementality, work with a partner like Haus to accelerate incrementality testing, or adopt a hybrid model of calibrating platform or MMM with incrementality, one thing is certain.
+Regardless of whether you decide to fully commit to incrementality, work with a partner like Haus to accelerate incrementality testing, or adopt a hybrid model of calibrating platform or traditional MMM with incrementality, one thing is certain.
 Incorporating this approach into your measurement approach will make for a much more complete and accurate picture of your marketing efforts.

 Measure Incrementality Easily with Haus